crcn-archive/paperclipjs.com/lib/pages/api.md

 - `as` - property to define for each iterated item.
 If this is omitted, the context of the embedded template will be the iterated item itself.

+> the source can be either an Array, or a [Bindable Collection](https://github.com/mojo-js/bindable-collection.js).
+Bindable Collections will allow you to dynamically update the `each` block outside of the template.

 <!--
 {